-The COPS Office will contact your agency during the last quarter of the grant award period to determine whether a no-cost time extension is needed.
+The COPS Office will contact your agency during the last quarter of the grant award period to determine whether a no-cost time extension is needed; extensions will not be processed prior to 90 days of the grant end date.
 Requests to extend the grant award period must be received by the COPS Office before the official grant award end date.
+Extension requests received after the expiration date will only be considered when the grantee provides justification of extraordinary circumstances; an example of this would be an instance where an unforeseen natural disaster prevented a grantee from requesting an extension.
 Failure to submit a request for a no-cost time extension by the end date may result in the immediate deobligation of any remaining grant funds.